-This class is a fully online course, with two required class meetings (on zoom) per week.
+This class is a fully online course.
 While we will have opportunities to chat by phone or zoom (if you need personal assistance) much of the success of the course will be up to you.
 If you keep up with the reading and writing tasks, you will find online learning a rewarding and efficient way to complete your English requirements independently, and prepare for your next educational or career step.